avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

 #### P-Chain Height

-As discussed above, the main [motivation](#motivation) for introducing epochs to the ProposerVM is to provide a fixed view of the P-Chain for the duration of the epoch.
-To achieve this, ProposerVM blocks are extended to include the current epoch's fixed P-Chain height, `PChainEpochHeight`, in addition to the latest P-Chain height, `PChainHeight`.
-The validator set at `PChainEpochHeight` should be used by the ProposerVM and the inner VM for the duration of the epoch.
+As discussed above, the main [motivation](#motivation) for P-Chain epoched views is to provide VMs a fixed view of the P-Chain for the duration of the epoch.
+To achieve this, VM blocks are extended to include the current epoch's fixed P-Chain height, `PChainEpochHeight`, in addition to the latest P-Chain height, `PChainHeight`.
+The validator set at `PChainEpochHeight` should be used by the VM for the duration of the epoch.
 The first block of a new epoch will set the epoch's `PChainEpochHeight` to its parent's `PChainHeight`.

 This approach ensures that at any given height, the validator set to be used for the next block is known (this is a basic requirement for light clients).
 Put another way, within an epoch, the next block will use the current block's `PChainEpochHeight`, and at the boundary of the next epoch, the next block will use the current block's `PChainHeight`.